mike11695/pt-database/README.md

 # README
-Pet Trade Database - Find and list pets UFT/UFA
+Pet Trade Database - Find and list pets
+Project made for a friend to replace their old site